Virginia vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Virginia Stats and Trends

-- Virginia has six wins against the spread in 11 games this season.
+- Virginia has played 11 games, with six wins against the spread.

 - The Cavaliers have always covered the spread this season when favored by 7.5 points or more.

-- Virginia's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).
+- Virginia's games this year have gone over the total in five out of 10 opportunities (50%).

-- When Virginia scores more than 22.8 points, it is 6-2 against the spread and 6-3 overall.
+- Virginia is 6-2 against the spread and 6-3 overall this season when the team notches more than 22.8 points.

-- Virginia is 6-3 against the spread and 6-4 overall when the team churns out more than 376.1 yards.
+- In games that Virginia totals over 376.1 yards, the team is 6-3 against the spread and 6-4 overall.

-- This year, the Cavaliers have turned the ball over 16 times, four more than the Hokies' takeaways (12).
+- The Cavaliers have turned the ball over 16 times this season, four more turnovers than the Hokies have forced (12).

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.